Gary Wysin, Condensed Matter Physics

 Source code is here:

-xmc.zip (Monte Carlo sith spin dynamics).
+xmc.zip (Monte Carlo with spin dynamics).

 Simulation of anisotropic Heisenberg model near its critical temperature,